Q: If I retire in the State pension system, do I automatically get retiree health benefits?

 Q: Why haven't I received my Medicare Part B reimbursement check?

-If you are currently not collecting Social Security Benefits and are being billed directly by the Centers for Medicare and Medicaid Services (CMS), please send a copy of each quarterly bill for the affecting year to the Comptroller’s Health Benefits Unit for the additional reimbursement.
+If you are currently not collecting Social Security Benefits and are being billed directly by the Centers for Medicare and Medicaid Services (CMS), please send a copy of each quarterly bill for the year you are seeking reimbursement to the Comptroller’s Health Benefits Unit for the additional reimbursement.